justaslaz/justaslaz/README.md

 # 🌱 Justas Laževnikas

-**`Web Developer (Former CEO and CFO)`**
+**`Front-end Engineer (Former CEO and CFO)`**

 Experienced business management and finance professional with a demonstrated ability to learn, collaborate, and lead in rapidly changing environments.
-Completed extensive online training in front-end software development, eager to apply these skills and bring valuable experience as a former CFO and CEO to new challenges.
+Completed extensive online training in front-end software development and leveraged this knowledge as an intern front-end engineer.
+Eager to apply these newly acquired skills and bring valuable experience as a former CFO and CEO to new challenges.

 ---